I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my last breath.

 Between 1982 and 1999, Jerry Givens put to death 62 inmates.

 For many years, Mr. Givens’s family did not know he was the State of Virginia’s executioner.
-They knew he was a corrections officer but not the man who threw the switch or started the flow of chemicals.
+They knew he was a corrections officer, but they didn't realize he was the man who threw the switch or started the flow of chemicals.

 He wrote a book, Another Day is Not Promised, about his occupation in 2012.
 He says he never enjoyed his job, which came to an end in 1999 when he was convicted of financial crimes.